Revnoplex/baurpm/README.md

-# baurpm
+# BAURPM
-A Basic AUR (Archlinux User Repository) Package Manager
+Basic Arch User Repository (AUR) Package Manager
+A basic AUR helper that I wrote for personal use on my Archlinux system